The Seller Counseling Session

 Discuss Compensation In Depth

-In addition, if compensation is offered to subagents of the seller.
+Also, discuss if compensation is offered to subagents of the seller.
 It is required by law and the Code of Ethics to inform the seller of the possibility of vicarious liability so that the seller realizes that they are accepting financial responsibility for anything that the subagent says or does on which the buyer relies on, even though this information may not be correct.
 The disclosure of this potential of vicarious liability should be in writing for the protection of the agent and the broker.

 Two more complex issues that need to be reviewed during the seller counseling session are the seller’s authorization of multiple offers to competing agents and an authorized statement to cooperating agents explaining why the property is being sold.
 On REALTOR®.org, there is extensive information regarding multiple offers and how they should be handled.
-The caveat to remember is that only the seller has the right to determine if the existence of multiple offers should be disclosed to competing agents.
+The caveat to remember is that only the seller has the right to determine if the existence of numerous offers should be disclosed to competing agents.
 This is not an agent’s right to determine.
 Having this authorization in writing is crucial for the protection of all parties.
 Also, every buyer wants to know why the seller is selling -– having a neutral statement will protect the seller’s confidentiality and negotiating a position.

 In the “legal” arena, the seller counseling session should include an overview of the laws regarding the presentation of offers.
 (Even if they are lower than the seller wants to see or not accompanied by a pre-qualification or pre-approval letter.)
 The timeliness of presentations, the mechanics of contracts versus binding binders and non-binding binders or intent letters, and the counteroffer process.
 The pros and cons of contingencies should also be discussed.
 It is important for an agent to take into consideration the current economic conditions when outlining the upside and downside of “as is” clauses; inspection contingencies; Hubbard (kick-out) clauses, etc. with the potential seller.
 Always be careful not to give legal advice and refer the seller to their attorney when the discussion involves their legal rights and liabilities rather than how the transaction works.